JWatkins20/classscribe/docs/installation-instructions.md

 5. git subtree split --prefix src/classscribe-fe master
 (this command generates an alphanumeric string of characters you will use in the next step)
 6. git push heroku ABOVE_GENERATED_STRING_OF_CHARACTERS:refs/heads/master
 7. Refresh the yourFrontEndAppName.herokuapp.com URL for the frontend should any errors occur initially when testing after successful deployment.

+Now navigate to the folder "Lamp" that you unzipped in the beginning.
+In this folder you will find a collection of scripts.
+All you have to do is push these scripts to your Raspberry Pi (with a speaker, camera module, liquid crystal light valve panel, microphone, RFID scanner, and Arduino microcontroller attached to the /home/pi/ directory.

+Enter the command "nano ~/. bashrc" and scroll down to the end of the file and input this command "python /home/pi/main.py".
+This will ensure on bootup that the Raspberry Pi will run our collection of scripts to make the lamp function as expected.

 Happy Notetaking :)